-- □ CREATE\POLICY.
+- ❑ DELETE_POLICY.
+This is the default.
+The application creates and deletes objects (or objects for this module) at runtime.
+You need both the MODULE_create() functions and the MODULE_delete() functions to be available to the application. - CREATE_POLICY.
 The application creates objects (or objects for this module) at runtime.
 It does not delete objects at runtime.
-You need the MODULE\create() functions to be available to the application, but not the MODULE delete() functions. - STATIC\POLICY.
+You need the MODULE_create() functions to be available to the application, but not the MODULE_delete() functions. - STATIC_POLICY.
 The application creates all objects (or all objects for this module) in the configuration file.
-You don't need the MODULE\create() or the MODULE\delete() functions to be available to the application.
+You don't need the MODULE_create() or the MODULE_delete() functions to be available to the application.